tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

    `ExtendedKeyUpdate(key_update_response)` message.
 While an extended key update is in progress, the responder MUST NOT initiate further key updates.
 The responder MAY defer sending a response if system load or resource constraints prevent immediate processing.
-   In such cases, responder MUST confirm receipt of the the key_update_request with an ACK and send an actual key_update_response once sufficient resources become available.
+   In such cases, responder MUST confirm receipt of the key_update_request with an ACK and later retransmit the key_update_response until the initiator acknowledges it, once sufficient resources become available.

-3. On receipt of `ExtendedKeyUpdate(key_update_response)` derives a secret key based on the exchanged key shares.
-This message also serves as an implicit acknowledgment of the initiators’s ExtendedKeyUpdate(key_update_request), so no separate ACK is required.
+3. On receipt of `ExtendedKeyUpdate(key_update_response)` the initiator derives a secret key based on the exchanged key shares.
+This message also serves as an implicit acknowledgment of the initiator’s ExtendedKeyUpdate(key_update_request), so no separate ACK is required.

 4. The initiator transmits an `ExtendedKeyUpdate(new_key_update)` message.
+This message is subject to DTLS
+   retransmission until acknowledged.

 5. Upon receiving `ExtendedKeyUpdate(new_key_update)`, the responder MUST update its receive keys and epoch value.

 6. The responder acknowledges the received message by sending its own `ExtendedKeyUpdate(new_key_update)`.

 7. After the initiator receives the responder’s `ExtendedKeyUpdate(new_key_update)`, the initiator MUST update its send key and epoch value.
 With the receipt of